Bertrand (steamboat): Excavated artifacts

 The cargo found on the excavated Bertrand provides a unique glimpse into the material life of Virginia City, Montana Territory.
 The steamboat was full of clothing, tools, food, and various consumer items on their way upriver.
 The ship's cargo amounted to roughly 283 cubic meters.
 The collection includes dried and salted beef, mutton, and pork; oysters; pepper sauce; strawberries, peaches, and peanuts; mustard from France; many bottles of whiskey including bourbon; brandy and brandied cherries; and medicine bottles.
 There were over 3,000 textiles and clothing items, including gloves, hats, trousers, and 137 men's coats in seven different styles.
 Household goods included mirrors, clocks, and silverware.
 There were also various building supplies for the growing town.
 The largest consignment of the goods was bound for the Vivian and Simpson retailer in Virginia City.
 They would have also been sold from log cabin stores in the surrounding towns, including that of Frank Worden, the founder of Missoula.

 Many of the goods were beyond the expectations of a primitive mining town.
 The ship also carried everything necessary to mine the Montana claims, including blasting powder, pickaxes, and shovels.
 All the goods were fully insured, and the insurance company ultimately reimbursed the merchants for their losses.
-Far from being totally isolated from the rest of the country and its consumption and fashion habits, men and women on the frontier appear to have been relatively integrated and informed.
-The artifacts from the Bertrand represent the evidence of what kinds of goods flowed from St. Louis to the Montana Territory during this important period of American state formation.
+Far from being isolated from the rest of the country and its consumption and fashion habits, men and women on the frontier appear to have been relatively integrated and informed.
+The artifacts from the Bertrand represent evidence of what kinds of goods flowed from St. Louis to the Montana Territory during this important period of American state formation.
 More generally, water travel and the development of the steamboat played a major role in the settlement and development of America.

 In 1974, samples of canned food from the wreck, including brandied peaches, oysters, plum tomatoes, honey, and mixed vegetables, were tested by the National Food Processors Association.
 Although their appearance, smell, and vitamin content had deteriorated, there was no trace of microbial growth and the food was determined to be still safe to eat.